mfarache/jekyll-now/_posts/2018-6-13-Building-microservices-Micronoaut.md

 So now we have the core of the behaviour, we will start seeing how Micronaut can help us in a microservices environment.
 Our example allows direct communication between Waiter and Billing because Waiter is aware of the coordinates (server and port) where the service is running.
 However when you start adding more microservices the problems gets more complex.

-# FEATURE 2: Service Discovery and Registration
+# Service Discovery and Registration

 Imagine we have multiple Waiters and a single instance of the Ticket Billing service cannot cope with the demand to track Customer tickets.
 Therefore we need to spin up more instances of the service.
 But how will the Waiter service know which instance of the billing service needs to get in touch with?